2020 United States House of Representatives elections in Oklahoma

 The 2020 United States House of Representatives elections in Oklahoma were held on November 3, 2020, to elect the five U.S. representatives from the state of Oklahoma, one from each of the state's five congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 Overview

 District 1

 The 1st district was located in the Tulsa metropolitan area and included Creek, Rogers, Tulsa, Wagoner and Washington counties.
-The incumbent Republican Kevin Hern, was elected with 59.3% of the vote in 2018.
-Hern won reelection with 63.7% of the vote.
+The incumbent Republican, Kevin Hern, was elected with 59.3% of the vote in 2018.
+He won reelection with 63.7% of the vote.